The importance sampling technique for understanding rare events in Erd\H{o}s-R\'enyi random graphs: Introduction

 Then we have \be \mu_{n} = \Mean[M_K] = \Mean \left[ \frac{1}{K} \sum_{k=1}^K \indc_{W_{n,t}}(X^k) \right] = \Mean_{\ProbQ} \left[ \frac{1}{K} \sum_{k=1}^K \indc_{W_{n,t}}(\tilde X^k) Y^{-1}(\tilde X^k) \right] \ee where $\Mean_{\ProbQ}$ denotes expectation with respect to $\ProbQ$, and we now use $\{\tilde X^k\}_{k=1}^\infty$ to denote a set of random graphs sampled independently from the new measure $\ProbQ$.
 If we define \be \tilde M_K = \frac{1}{K} \sum_{k=1}^K \indc_{W_{n,t}}(\tilde X^k) Y^{-1}(\tilde X^k), \ee then $\tilde M_K$ is also an unbiased estimate of $\mu_{n}$, and the relative error is now: \be \frac{\sqrt{\text{Var}_{\ProbQ}(M_K)}}{\Mean_{\ProbQ}(M_K)} = \frac{\sqrt{\Mean_{\ProbQ}[(\indc_{W_{n,t}}(X)Y^{-1})^2 ]- (\mu_{n})^2}}{\mu_{n} \sqrt{K}}, \ee Formally this is optimized by the choice $Y = (\mu_{n})^{-1} \indc_{W_{n,t}}(X)$, in which case the relative error is zero.
 Such a choice for $\ProbQ$ is not feasible, however, since normalizing $Y$ would require a priori knowledge of $\mu_{n} = \ProbP_{n,p}(W_{n,t})$.
 Intuitively, we should choose the tilted measure $\ProbQ$ so that $\tilde X_k \in W_{n,t}$ occurs with high probability under $\ProbQ$.

 We will refer to $Y^{-1}$ as the importance sampling weights, and $\ProbQ$ as the {\em tilted measure}, or tilt.
 If $\ProbQ$ arises naturally as the measure induced by a random graph $\calG_{n}$, we will also refer to $\calG_{n}$ as the tilt.
+In the cases where a large deviation principle holds, it gives us an estimate of the relative error in the estimate $\tilde M_K$.
+For any fixed $K$, it is clear from (\ref{eq: relative error}) that minimizing the relative error is equivalent to minimizing the second moment $\Mean_{\ProbQ_{n}}[(\indc_{\calW_t}Y^{-1})^2]$.
+Since Jensen's inequality implies that